lab1092/blender-manual_ja/manual/game_engine/logic/sensors/near.rst

 .. note:: Note about soft bodies

-   The :guilabel:`Near` sensor can not detect soft bodies.
+   The *Near* sensor can not detect soft bodies.
 This is a limitation in Bullet, the physics library used by the Game Engine.